usebruno/bruno/contributing.md

 ## Development

 Bruno is being developed as a desktop app.
-You need to load the app by running the Next.js app in one terminal and then run the electron app in another terminal.
+Behind the scenes, it runs Next in one process and electron in another.
+Some packages are also required to be built before running the application.
+Everyone can be build and ready for development by following the steps below.

 ### Dependencies